 The Life Sciences Entrepreneurship Development Program is an immersive and experiential training program created by an unprecedented collaboration between Montréal InVivo, the life sciences and health technology (LSHT) cluster, the Faculty of Pharmacy at Université de Montréal, and Concordia University’s John Molson Executive Centre.

-IRICoR and Polytechnique are proud collaborators of the program and offer the modules Development in Oncology and Development in Innovative Medical Technologies to enhance the content.
+Our partners are proud collaborators of the program and offer the following modules to enhance the content.

 You will learn cutting-edge managerial techniques, providing you strategies to develop and grow an innovative business.
-Divided into ten intensive 2-day modules from February 2019 to January 2020, you will experience more than 150 hours of relevant strategic content.
+Divided into ten intensive 2-day modules, you will experience more than 150 hours of relevant strategic content.
 Designed to strengthen the skills of all LSHT innovative thinkers, you will be able to:

 Apply leading management techniques from the lab to the market

 Obtain valuable industry insights and tools to speed up the growth of your business

 Stand out by bringing high-impact knowledge to your business

 Off-sector professionals dealing with life sciences (e.g. insurance, banking)

 Life Sciences and Health Technologies (LSHT) Industry Overview